Finerio-Connect/widget-ios/README.md

 ### Customize colors

-You can create a new instance of `Palette` class and assign it to `FinerioConnectWidget.shared.palette`
+You can create a new instance of the `Palette` class and assign it to `FinerioConnectWidget.shared.palette`

 ```swift
 FinerioConnectWidget.shared.palette = Palette(